Skip advert

 The DL20 adds kit such as heated seats and a leather trimmed steering wheel, alloy wheels and carpets, and moving to the DL40 adds LED headlights, front and rear parking sensors, leather, keyless entry and starting, dual-zone climate control and a seven-inch digital dashboard.
 The V-Cross has the larger touchscreen, heated door mirrors, an eight-speaker stereo, extra USB-C ports and dark grey exterior trim.

-Storage is good on all double-cab models: there are two gloveboxes, plus a storage cubby on top of the dash and pop-out cup-holders.
+Cabin storage is particularly good on the double-cab D-Max: there are two gloveboxes, plus a storage cubby on top of the dash and pop-out cup-holders.
 There’s a central cubby under the armrest and more cup-holders in the centre console.

-While there are fewer models available in the pick-up truck class, there is variety within the trucks that are still for sale.
-The big seller in the class is the Ford Ranger, which comes in a wide range of styles from utilitarian to luxury and performance, while V6 power is available.
-The Volkswagen Amarok is related to the Ranger, and offers a plush experience in comparison.
+While there are fewer models available in the pick-up truck class, there is still variety within the trucks that are available.
+The big seller in the class is the Ford Ranger, which comes in a wide range of styles from utilitarian to luxury and performance, while V6 and plug-in hybrid power is available.
+The Volkswagen Amarok is related to the Ranger, and offers an even more plush experience.

-Elsewhere, the Toyota Hilux is a perennial favourite that offers dependability, while the KGM (formerly SsangYong) Musso has a strong warranty to make up for its limited line-up and smaller cargo bed.
-If efficiency is key, then the Maxus T90 electric pick-up is on offer, but this is 2WD only, so it won’t get very far off road.
+Elsewhere, the Toyota Hilux is a perennial favourite that offers dependability, while the KGM Musso has a strong warranty to make up for its limited line-up and smaller cargo bed.
+If efficiency is key, the Maxus T90 electric pick-up is an option, but this is 2WD only, so it won’t get very far off road.

 Frequently Asked Questions